-- a.
-Name the charged particle that flows through metals when they conduct.

-- b.
-Name a non-metal element that conducts electricity.

-- c.
-Draw a labelled diagram of an experiment you would perform to test if a substance was an electrical conductor or insulator.

-- 18. For the following compounds, state whether the bonding is ionic or covalent.
+- 1. For the following compounds, state whether the bonding is likely to be ionic or covalent.

-- a.
-Lithium iodide
+- (a) Lithium iodide

-- b.
-Zinc oxide
+- (b) Zinc oxide

-- c.
-Aluminium nitride
+- (c) Aluminium nitride

-- d.
-Carbon chloride
+- (d) Carbon chloride

-- e.
-Fluorine
+- (e) Fluorine

-- f.
-Magnesium sulphide
+- (f) Magnesium sulphide

-- g.
-Nitrogen hydride
+- (g) Nitrogen hydride

+- 2.

-A Sodium iodide B Petrol
+A Sodium iodide В Silicon dioxide

 C Bromine D Gold

-E Carbon graphite F Magnesium nitrate

-- a.
-Which letter shows a non-metallic conductor?

-- b.
-Which two letters show substances that never conduct?

-- c.
-Which two letters shows a substance that conducts when solid?

-- d.
-Which letter show a covalent compound?

-- e.
-Which two letters show substances which could form an electrolyte?

-- f.
-Which two letters show substances which conduct by movement of electrons?

-- 20. During the electrolysis of a molten compound, the elements lead and chlorine were formed.

-- a.
-What is meant by electrolysis?

-- b.
-Name the compound being electrolysed.

-- c.
-What type of bonding is present in this compound?

-- d.
-Explain why the compound must be molten for electrolysis to work.

-- e.
-At which electrode will the (i) lead (ii) chlorine be formed?

-- f.
-Using page 7 of the data booklet, write ion electron equations for the formation of lead and chlorine.

-- 21. Name the products at the (i) positive electrode (ii) negative electrode when melts of the following compounds are electrolysed:

-- a.
-Lithium iodide

-- b.
-Calcium chloride

-- c.
-Zinc fluoride

-- d.
-Nickel bromide

-- 22. Write ion electron equations for the following (use page 7 of the data booklet):

-- a. forming copper from copper(II) ions

-- b. forming lithium from lithium ions

-- c. forming chlorine from chloride ions

-- d. forming fluorine from fluoride ions

-- 23. For the following compounds, suggest whether they will have (i) high melting points or (ii) low melting points

-- a.
-Silver iodide

-- b.
-Carbon fluoride

-- c.
-Titanium oxide

-- d.
-Silicon bromide

-- 24. Explain fully why: - a. covalent compounds do not conduct electricity. - b. metals conduct in the solid state. - c. solid ionic compounds do not conduct. - d. ionic compounds have very high melting points. - e. carbon diamond has a high melting point. - 25.
-Using sodium chloride and hydrogen chloride as examples, explain how an ionic bond and covalent bond are formed.

-26. Copy and complete the following table

-Particle Atomic no. Mass no. No. of Electron

-neutrons arrangement
+Е Carbon graphite F Magnesium nitrate

+- (a) Which letter shows a non-metallic conductor? - (b) Which two letters show substances that never conduct? - (c) Which two letters shows a substance that conducts when solid? - (d) Which letter show a covalent compound? - (e) Which two letters show substances which could form an electrolyte? - (f) Which two letters show substances which conduct by movement of electrons? - 3.
+During the electrolysis of a molten compound, the elements lead and chlorine were formed. - (a) What is meant by electrolysis? - (b) Name the compound being electrolysed. - (c) What type of bonding is present in this compound? - (d) Explain why the compound must be molten for electrolysis to work. - (e) At which electrode will the (i) lead (ii) chlorine be formed? - (f) Using page 10 of the data booklet, write ion electron equations for the formation of lead and chlorine.

+4. Name the products at the (i) positive electrode (ii) negative electrode when melts of the fo llowing

+compounds are electrolysed:

+(a) Lithium iodide

+(b) Calcium chloride

+(c) Zinc fluoride

+(d) Nickel bromide

+5. Write ion electron equations for the following (use page 10 of the data booklet):

+(a) forming copper from copper(II) ions

+(b) forming lithium from lithium ions

+(c) forming chlorine from chloride ions

+(d) forming fluorine from fluoride ions

+6. For the following compounds, suggest whether they will have (i) high melting points or (ii) low

+melting points

+(a) Silver iodide

+(b) Carbon fluoride

+(c) Titanium oxide

+(d) Silicon bromide

+7. Explain fully why:

+(a) covalent compounds do not conduct electricity.

+(b) metals conduct in the solid state.

+(c) solid ionic compounds do not conduct.

+(d) ionic compounds have very high melting points.

+(e) carbon diamond has a high melting point.

+8. Using sodium chloride and hydrogen chloride as examples, explain how an ionic bond and coval ent

+bond are formed.

+9. Copy and complete the following table

+Particle Atomic no. Mass no. No. of neutrons Electron arrangement

 Ar 40 2,8,8

-F - 9 11
+F [.]
+9 11

 Al 3+ 13 27

-27. $O^{2-}$ $Cl^{-}$ $Na^{+}$ $Ca^{2+}$ $Li^{+}$
+$O^{2\text{-}} Cl^{\text{-}} Na^{\text{+}} Ca^{2\text{+}} Li^{\text{+}}$